luthis1124/VERITY9000/README.md

 say: "What is the point of interest in this system?"
 say: "Give me a history of the Thargoids"
 say: "Stop acting like an AI, add some enthusiasm and sarcasm to your personality"

+FINAL NOTES:

+This is not ready for deployment yet, not included in this repo is a properly indexed mongoDB with system information, POI locations, and a RAG db with the full context of the Elite Wiki that are not included here (pending license checks etc)